urbit/docs.urbit.org/content/system/kernel/clay/examples/examples.md

 +++
-title = "Tasks"
+title = "Examples"
 weight = 7
 +++

 This document contains a number of examples of interacting with Clay using its various `task`s.
-Sections correspond to the general details in the [API Reference](/reference/arvo/clay/tasks) document.
+Sections correspond to the general details in the [API Reference](/system/kernel/clay/reference/tasks) document.

 Most examples will either use `|pass` to just send a `task` or the following thread to send a `task` and take the resulting `gift`.
 You can save the following thread to the `ted` directory of the `%base` `desk` on a fake ship: